 You don't have to buy all new when staging a bedroom.
 There are ways to use what you already own and still get an updated look.
 The main thing when selling your home is to make it look clean, spacious, and inviting.

 Sometimes clients have pretty bedding, but it's not the current thing.
-Here's an inexpensive solution that's easy on the budget.
-Adding a neutral blanket will soften an overly sweet quilt and make it appeal to more buyers.
+Adding an inexpensive neutral blanket to an overly sweet quilt will make this bedroom appeal to more buyers.

 Total Cost: $20 for the blanket (Ross).